dphfox/wolf/README.md

 # The Wolf Scripting Language

-Wolf is an expression-based scripting language aiming to be:
+Wolf is an expression-based declarative scripting language, built to be:

-- **Easy.** Wolf lets you bring your own paradigms, and provides the tools to use them ergonomically.
+- **Easy.** Bring your own paradigms, and use them ergonomically.
-- **Small.** Wolf is built from first principles by composing together a few, well chosen features that are easily identified and repurposed.
+- **Small.** Built from first principles with only a few, well chosen features.
-- **Smart.** Wolf code can be analysed 100% statically with smart inference, so you don't have to spell things out for the computer.
-- **Parallel.** Wolf code avoids prescribing a specific order or method of running code, so it can be rearranged or broken up across threads for performance.
+- **Smart.** Statically analysable, but doesn't require annotations everywhere.

 ## The Wolf Book

 Visit https://wolf.phfox.net/ to read the Wolf Book, which describes the Wolf programming language's design and philosophy.

 ## `wf` - the Wolf Reference Implementation

 `wf` is the Wolf Reference Implementation, a Rust-based set of language tools which focus on providing a readable implementation, and correctly processing Wolf programs.

 See the `wf/` directory for more information.